fratorgano/Trenode.js/README.md

 * Fully responsive layout
 * Mobile friendly
 * Automatic dark mode

+## What's new in version 2.1
+* Fixed bug when Trenitalia provided solutions with some null values
+* Added new page to check timetable of stations for both arrivals and departures

 ## What's new in version 2.0
 * Solutions with more than a train now render properly